auser/traefik-etcd/README.md

 Each deployment has an ip, a port, a weight, and a boolean to determine if the cookie should be passed through.

+It can also have a list of weights for each deployment.

 ```yaml
 etcd:
   endpoints: ["https://0.0.0.0:2379"]